| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 1031 Exchange

-This tool, also known as a like-kind exchange, allows investors to defer paying capital gains taxes on a sale.
+This tool, also known as a like-kind exchange, allows investors to defer paying capital gains taxes on the sale of a property.
 The catch is that they must sell one property and buy a similar one within a set time frame.
-If you want to work with real estate investor clients, read our own Sean Moudry’s simple, yet thorough rundown: How to Explain 1031 Exchange Rules to Your Clients.
+If you want to work with real estate investor clients and understand this more in-depth, read our simple yet thorough rundown on 1031 Exchange Rules.

 A